tomgxz/Kraken/README.md

 - Signup fields to be name, email, username, and two passwords to make sure they get it correct
 - SQL database that stores user and site information
 - fully functional error checking on all fields as follows
-> All fields must not be empty
+>- All fields must not be empty
-> Name can have spaces and non-alphanumeric characters and must be longer than 2.
+>- Name can have spaces and non-alphanumeric characters and must be longer than 2.
-> Email must be in an email format.
+>- Email must be in an email format.
-> Username cannot have non-alphanumeric characters and must be longer than 2.
+>- Username cannot have non-alphanumeric characters and must be longer than 2.
-> Password must be longer than 8.
+>- Password must be longer than 8.
-> The repeated password must be identical to password.
+>- The repeated password must be identical to password.
-> Email cannot already be in the database.
+>- Email cannot already be in the database.
-> Username cannot already be in the database.
+>- Username cannot already be in the database.

 - The homepage, when there are no sites, displays a prompt to create a new site
 - The homepage, when the user has created sites, lists all of them along with a "create new site" button
 - Ability to (export and) import sites in a zip file so you can transfer them between sites, which is different to downloading a usable copy of the website.
 An export function may not be necessary as it is given in the site settings.
 - When creating a site, the user will get the following options
-> Website Name: at least four characters, and any illegal characters are converted into dashes.
+>- Website Name: at least four characters, and any illegal characters are converted into dashes.
 The user is given a preview of what their site name will look like when it does not match the criteria.
-Description: optional
+>-Description: optional
-Whether the site is public or private: determines who has access to the site URLs
+>-Whether the site is public or private: determines who has access to the site URLs

 - The user then proceeds through options that allow them to change the default styling properties of the site.
 > These will be the options for colour palettes, primary and secondary fonts, and button settings.